Lost Pup Finds New Life As Humanitarian Mascot In Refugee Camp

 The Rohingya refugees are not officially allowed to work in Bangladesh and rely primarily on the U.N.'s World Food Programme to feed themselves and their families.
 The WFP provides food aid, including 8,000 metric tons of rice each month, to 869,690 Rohingya refugees in Bangladesh.

-Back at the WFP office in Cox's Bazar, not everyone was thrilled about the arrival of Foxtrot
+Back at the WFP office in Cox's Bazar, not everyone was thrilled about the arrival of Foxtrot.

 "I'm not really a dog person at all," says Binta Bajaha, who works on gender issues for WFP's Cox's Bazar operation.
 Bajaha is originally from Gambia but now lives in Canada.
 She was also at the beach cleanup when Foxtrot was "rescued" and didn't think the whole thing was a good idea.